Eat Like a Human, Not a Machine: Whole Foods vs Processed Foods

 Michael Pollan continues in his book, In Defense of Food, “Gas stations have become processed-corn stations: ethanol outside for your car and high-fructose corn syrup inside for you.”

-In other words, most of the food sold at a gas station is processed.
-They're not whole foods.
+In other words, most of what's sold at a gas station is processed.
 They're made for a long shelf life and bad for your health.
 Even if you think of yourself as a finely tuned Ferrari, don’t get your food at the gas station convenience store.
 Eat like a human!

-Not everyone loses weight by eating low carb.
-Keto can benefit certain people, but for many others, it isn't healthy long term.
+Not everyone loses weight eating low carb.
+Keto can benefit many people, but may not be healthy long term.

-We can argue all day long about various diets, but two things that all health care professionals and researchers can agree upon unanimously are:
+We can argue all day about various diets, but health care professionals and researchers overwhelmingly agree that it's better to eat whole foods than processed foods.

 If you do these two things, you’re already 80% of the way to eating well!
 And rather than trying to optimize that last 20%, how about spending your time doing other things that you enjoy?

 Though we can have pacemakers and artificial joints, we're not machines.
-Unlike a motor that uses energy steadily, human metabolism isn’t a simple matter of calories in and calories out.
+Human metabolism isn’t a simple matter of calories in and calories out.
 Nor is there a standard such as “add 1 quart of vitamin C every 50 miles” for maintaining peak performance.

-When a computer beats a human at playing chess, it’s not necessarily because computers are smarter than humans.
+When a computer beats a human at playing chess, it’s not necessarily because computers are smarter than people.
 Computers have fewer risk variables such as not getting emotional, tired, or sick.

 The gut microbiome is another differentiator between humans and machines.
-It makes sense that the microbiome would be related to the gastrointestinal system.
+It makes sense that the microbiome would affect the gastrointestinal system.
 Yet who would have imagined that microbes in the gut could affect mood, immunity, blood pressure, weight, and insulin response?

-Barely a blip on the radar 20 years ago, there is still a lot for us to discover about the microbiome.
-Yet it appears that its beneficial bacteria suffer when fed processed food and thrive on prebiotics such as vegetable fiber.
+Barely a blip on the radar 20 years ago, there is still much for us to discover about the microbiome.
+Yet it appears that beneficial bacteria suffer when fed processed food and thrive on prebiotics such as vegetable fiber.

-Nature packages synergistic nutrients together in whole foods.
+Nature packages synergistic nutrients together.
 Like processed food, supplements only focus on a small part of the whole.
-For example, nuts, which are beneficial to cardiovascular health, often include more than one form of vitamin E. Yet studies that supplemented with synthetic vitamin E have been associated with increased risk of heart disease and stroke, the opposite of the intended effect! <Learn more about supplements>
+Whole foods, in contrast, contain multiple interacting compounds.
+For example, nuts, which are beneficial to cardiovascular health, often include more than one form of vitamin E. In contrast, many supplements primarily contain only one out of eight known types.
+Some studies that supplemented with synthetic vitamin E have been associated with increased risk of heart disease and stroke, the opposite of the intended effect!

-In addition, we have yet to discover all the phytonutrients (health-benefitting compounds in plants such as antioxidants) that exist in whole foods.
+Beyond vitamins and minerals, we have yet to discover all the phytonutrients (health-benefiting compounds in plants, including antioxidants) that exist in whole foods.

 Many nutrients are lost in processing.
-Worse, unhealthy additives may be added in the process.
+Worse, unhealthy additives may be introduced in the process.
 Consider processed orange juice, which lacks the fiber found in whole oranges.
-In the best scenario, fresh orange juice has no fiber, which causes your blood sugar to spike.
+In the best scenario, orange juice has little to no fiber, which can cause your blood sugar to spike.
+In addition, 1 cup of juice contains the concentrated amount of natural sugar of 3 to 4 oranges.
+This is why orange juice is used as an emergency remedy for low blood sugar.

 The worst processing is an orange-flavored drink with no fiber, added synthetic vitamin C, high fructose corn syrup, and citric acid to balance the sweet corn syrup and prolong shelf life.